 Additional mechanisms to control batch size can be introduced by modifying the dispatch count in response to specific events.
 Process creation is one example.
 During process creation the new process is placed on the end of the active queue.
-Process creation does not cause a context switch; however, the runtime kernel decrements and tests the dispatch count.
+Process creation does not cause a context switch;

+however, the runtime kernel decrements and tests the dispatch count.
 This prevents the batch size exceeding the dispatch count.
-Furthermore, if the dispatch count reaches zero and the aforementioned conditions for batch splitting are met, then the process creating new processes will be split into a separate batch from the newly created processes.
-The newly created batch is then free to migrate.
+Furthermore, if the dispatch count reaches zero and the aforementioned conditions for batch splitting are met, then a process creating many new processes will be split into a separate batch from the newly created processes.
+The newly created batch is then free to migrate (see section 2.2).
 Thus a process spawning a large number of children may continue to execute while its children begin execution on other logical processors in the system.

-2.2 Process Migration
+2.2.
+Process Migration